 Let’s get this out of the way first: content development is always, always, always the hardest part of a website project.
 Yet how often do we underestimate the amount of effort it takes to collect, analyze, write and edit good site copy?
 Never mind getting good images, which are also content but somehow treated separately.
 Hours spent, from needle-in-the-haystack scrolling through stock photos to hiring photographers and illustrators to create custom imagery.

 The main reason people visit our websites is to read our content.
 Yet, time and again, (especially in the world of nonprofit websites), content treated as a separate thing—handled by the client (often for budgeting reasons), divorced from the design and development.
-The problem with this approach is that once the visual design work is done, unless a design firm is handling content development as an integrated part of the process, clients are asked to create and/or massage content to fit site designs that expect idealized content.
+The problem with this approach is that once the visual design work is done, unless a design firm is handling content development as an integrated part of the process, clients are left to make the content to work within a content strategy and website designs that expect idealized content.

 Now, this isn’t necessarily a bad thing; a little structure is good to help focus our content.
 Good wireframes and design comps can help give clients an idea of how a new site design will help them frame the discussion and focus their message.
 But unless a content team is integrated into the process, rarely do the results live up to the promise once designs have been approved and it’s time to get to writing.

 Over the years, we’ve continuously refined our design and development process to reflect the needs of delivering great content for the nonprofits we work with.
 And one thing is clear: approaching a website by designing lots of great-looking comps and/or prototypes, building them, and then populating with content can be problematic.

 When it comes to designing content-rich nonprofit websites, we can run into serious trouble when real content is integrated into the idealized world of our design comps.
 Symptoms include content that doesn’t consistently fit the templates, content that exists but has no place to live, content that breaks the visual designs, and so on.